rishitat-tech/daily-planner-bot/README.md

 # Slack Daily Planner Bot

-Posts a daily planner message to Slack every weekday morning.
+A simple Slack bot that posts a daily planner message every weekday morning.

+## What it does

+The bot posts a morning planner in Slack with:
+- Main focus
+- Tasks
+- Meetings
+- Reminders
+- Blockers
+- End-of-day updates

+## Schedule

+Runs Monday to Friday at 8 AM Pacific during PDT.

+Cron:
+0 15 * * 1-5

+## How to use

+When the planner message appears in Slack, team members can reply with:
+- What they are working on
+- Any blockers
+- Meeting notes or reminders
+- End-of-day progress updates

-## Setup
+## Setup needed

-1. Create a Slack Incoming Webhook.
-2. Add the webhook URL as a GitHub secret named:
+The GitHub repo needs this secret:
 SLACK_WEBHOOK_URL

-3. Push this repo to GitHub.
-4. Run the workflow manually from the GitHub Actions tab to test.

-## Schedule

-The bot runs on this cron schedule:

-0 14 * * 1-5

-GitHub Actions cron uses UTC.
+This stores the Slack webhook URL securely.